openphilippines/use/README.md

   Check https://github.com/marksteve/use for an example.

-4. Go to Settings and set `master` as default branch.
+5. Go to Settings and set `master` as default branch.
+You're done!

-5. Send a pull request and your done.
+Note that you do the pull request with the `gh-pages` branch.
+Your `master` branch is your own.
+Its readme is fetched by Flatdoc dynamically making it possible for you to update your setup without waiting for pull requests to be approved and merged.